 Wait for 5 to 10 minutes until the yeast is moistened.
 After doing so, check the container for 5 to 10 seconds.
 This is the most crucial part of this process.
 Pat yourself in the back once done.

 Step 5.
 Place the balloon on top of the bottle

 Make sure that the bottle is uncapped when you place the balloon on top of it.
 The ballon will serve as the cap for this procedure.
 After that, poke the balloon with 1 or 2 holes on top of the bottle.

 The balloon will serve as a cheap airlock.
 However, if you have an airlock, you can use it instead.

 Once the yeast is inside, it consumes the sugar to produce alcohol and carbon dioxide.
 Of course, we are after the alcohol than the carbon dioxide.
 This is the important use of wine, after all.

 Now, cap the bottle and keep it with your wine collection to achieve a delicious taste.
 Don’t drink it immediately as it needs to be stored first for fermentation.

 Store your soon-to-be wine in a cool and dark place as the yeast loves it there.
-After 5 to 8 hours when you stored it, check the bottle to see if the balloon already inflated.
-If it hasn’t, wait for another couple of hours or slowly slosh the mixture.
+After 5 to 8 hours, when you store it, check the bottle to see if the balloon has already inflated.
+If it hasn’t, wait for another couple hours or slowly slosh the mixture.

 If the balloon is already inflated or is about to inflate, congratulations, as you’ve been successful in making homemade wine.
 You’re on your way to adding a delicious wine to your batches of wine collection.

 After a week or two, the wine will produce bubbles.
 This indicates the biochemical reactions will soon start.
-To make the whole process even more successful, follow the important rule which is to keep the bottle inside a cold and dark place.
+To make the whole process even more successful, follow the important rule: keep the bottle inside a cold and dark place.